 A submarket is broadly defined as a distinct part of a larger market.
 In the commercial real estate context, a market is typically a city or an MSA and

 Taxable income is calculated as total revenue less total expenses and applicable deductions and exemptions that are allowed in that tax year.

 Tenant improvement allowance is a leasing incentive offered by a landlord in order to entice tenants to lease space.
 The tenant improvement allowance is the dollar amount, typically

-The customized alterations a building owner makes to rental space as part of a lease agreement, in order to configure the space for the needs of that
+Tenant improvements are the customized alterations a building owner makes to rental space as part of a lease agreement, in order to configure the space for the needs of that

 Tenants-In-Common is a type of shared ownership of property, where each owner owns a share of the property.
 Unlike in a joint tenancy, these shares can be of unequal size,

-The concept that money available at the present time is worth more than the same amount in the future due to its potential earning capacity.
+Time value of money is the concept that money available at the present time is worth more than the same amount in the future due to its potential earning capacity.

-Company that examines and insures title claims for real estate purposes.
+Title company is a company that examines and insures title claims for real estate purposes.
 The title company verifies legal title to a property through a review of

 Title holding trust is a fully revocable grantor trust designed and drafted specifically to acquire, hold, manage and ultimately dispose of real estate on a confidential or private basis to better protect an investor’s assets.